-How Manchesterism could change the UK
+How ‘Manchesterism’ could change the UK

 The idea involves shifting a centralized government to more local powers

 Some politicians in the United Kingdom hope a growing movement in the city of Manchester could help turbocharge the country’s political and economic landscape.
-This school of thought, dubbed Manchesterism, originated in the city decades ago, but has been championed by Greater Manchester’s mayor in recent months.
-But while many people in Manchester view the idea positively, it has been received with more skepticism across the U.K. at large.
+This school of thought, dubbed Manchesterism, originated in the city decades ago, and has been championed by Greater Manchester’s mayor in recent months.
+But while many people in Manchester view the idea positively, it has been received with more skepticism across the U.K.

 What is Manchesterism?